 Both combine pastry and savoury fillings to create a warm, satisfying meal that is easy to carry and share.

-That simple idea is why versions of these pastries appear across so many cuisines around the world — and why empanadas have found such a natural home in Australian snack culture.
+That simple idea is why versions of these pastries appear across so many cuisines around the world, and why empanadas have found such a natural home in Sydney's Argentinian food scene.

 0 comments